 Safe Marine Operations

-Trans Mountain has loaded marine vessels since 1956 without a single spill from vessel operations.
+Trans Mountain has loaded marine vessels with petroleum since 1956 without a single spill from vessel operations.
 Close collaboration with organizations such as the various Pilotage Authorities, Government organizations (Transport Canada and Canadian Coast Guard) and Port Metro Vancouver ensure that tankers navigate our local waters safely and are guided in and out of the port by highly-trained and qualified Pilots.
-Tankers themselves are held to strict internationally accepted build, manning, maintenance and operating quality standards mandated by International Maritime Operations and Canadian Shipping Act and verified by Class Societies.
+Tankers themselves are held to strict internationally accepted build, manning, maintenance and operating quality standards mandated by the International Maritime Organization and Canadian Shipping Act and verified by Class Societies.
 Additionally, marine-based spill response plans ensure quick action in the event of a spill.

 Once docking is complete, the ship is enclosed by a floating boom to provide containment in case of any possible spill at the dock.